Possible Effects Of Having A Parent With Bipolar Disorder

 The potential challenges of parenting with bipolar disorder

-For someone with bipolar, taking care of a youngster can prove challenging sometimes.
-Having kids can be tough for anyone, but bipolar disorder is a condition that can make it difficult to care for yourself, let alone someone else.
+For someone with bipolar disorder, taking care of a youngster can prove challenging sometimes.
+Having kids can be tough for anyone, but bipolar disorder is a mental health condition that can make it difficult to care for yourself, let alone someone else.

 During a depressive episode, it may be tough to get out of bed and attend to a child’s needs.
-During a manic episode, the parent can become erratic or unpredictable, even when the child needs stability or routine.
+During a manic episode, parents with bipolar disorder can become erratic or unpredictable, even when the child needs stability or routine.

 Preparation is key